-Why do my toes and toenails hurt?
+Why do toenails hurt?

 Toes and toenails hurt for a number of reasons, the most common causes include ingrown toenails, bunions, cuts or scrapes, blisters, corns and calluses, infections and trauma or injury.
 Toe joint pain can include arthritis such as rheumatoid arthritis, gout, osteoarthritis.
 Further information found at foot, ankle and leg pain.